Observation of multiple flat bands and van Hove singularities in the distorted kagome metal NdTi3Bi4

-M.N. acknowledges support from the Air Force Office of Scientific Research MURI (Grant No. FA9550-20-1-0322) and the National Science Foundation (NSF) CAREER award DMR1847962.
+M. N. acknowledges the support from the US Department of Energy (DOE), Office of Science, Basic Energy Sciences grant number DE-SC0024304 and the Air Force Office of Scientific Research MURI (Grant No. FA9550-20-1-0322).
 Work performed by B.R.O. is sponsored by the Laboratory Directed Research and Development Program of Oak Ridge National Laboratory, managed by UT-Battelle, LLC, for the US Department of Energy.
 The work at Northeastern University was supported by the Air Force Office of Scientific Research under Award No. FA9550-20-1-0322, and it benefited from the computational resources of Northeastern University’s Advanced Scientific Computation Center (ASCC) and the Discovery Cluster.
 This research used resources of the Advanced Light Source, a U.S. Department of Energy Office of Science User Facility, under Contract No. DE-AC02-05CH11231.
 We thank Sung-Kwan Mo for beamline assistance at the Advanced Light Source (ALS), Lawrence Berkeley National Laboratory.

 \bibsection{

 }